gorgusdev/neutral-state-router/README.md

 could be the case if a hash based history is used but no hash part is present in the URL.

 - **transitionBegin** This callback will be called when the router starts the process of finding a new state to activate.
+If a call to method `navigateTo` triggered this transition the parameters `configPath`, `urlParams`, `queryParams` and `extraStateData` from that call will be provided to this callback.
+Otherwise all parameters except `transitionId` will be `undefined`.

 - **transitionCancel** This callback will be called when the router cancels the current process to find a new state to activate.
-The reason for cancelling can be either an error or that a new URL change or programmtic activation occurred while finding a new state.
+The reason for cancelling can be either an error or that a new URL change or programmatic activation occurred while finding a new state.
+If a call to method `navigateTo` caused the current transition to be cancelled the parameters `configPath`, `urlParams`, `queryParams` and `extraStateData` from that call will be provided to this callback.
+Otherwise all parameters except `transitionId` will be `undefined`.

 - **transitionEnd** This callback will be called when the router finished the activating a new state.
+If a call to method `navigateTo` triggered this transition the parameters `configPath`, `urlParams`, `queryParams` and `extraStateData` from that call will be provided to this callback.
+Otherwise all parameters except `transitionId` will be `undefined`.

 The most important callback is probably the `routeFoundCallback` and its argument `routerState`.